alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 - Amazon **Macie** (discover, classify, and help you protect your sensitive data in Amazon S3)
 - Amazon **VPC IP Address Manager** (makes it easier for you to plan, track, and monitor IP addresses for your AWS workloads)
 - Artifact (provides on-demand downloads of AWS security reports)
-- AWS **Account Management** (allow to programmatically modify your account information and metadata)
+- AWS **Account Management** (allow you to programmatically modify your account information and metadata)
 - AWS **Audit Manager** (helps you continuously audit your AWS usage)
 - AWS **Backup** (set policies to enforce automatic backups)
 - AWS **Control Tower** (straightforward way to set up and govern an AWS multi-account environment, following prescriptive best practices)